9 Best Compound Miter Saws for Woodworking Projects

 Craftsman CMCS714M1 V20

-At first glance, the Craftsman CMCS714M1 miter saw might not look like a battery-powered tool, but if you observe it properly, you’ll find out it is.
-The CMCS714M1 is actually among the Craftsman V20 system.
+At first glance, the Craftsman CMCS714M1 miter saw might not look like it’s battery-powered, but if you observe properly, you’ll find out it is.
+The CMCS714M1 is actually one of the tools that uses the Craftsman V20 battery system.

 Since it’s a battery-powered tool, you can use it anywhere you like as long as you have a fully charged battery.
 In fact, you can make over 500 cuts with a fully charged V20 battery, ensuring you can use it to complete any small to medium sized project before it runs down.